RealTeeCee/DataStructureAndAlgorithm/English/Grammar/GrammarLesson/Lesson_1.md

 * Question word as Direct Object -- QW + Do/Does/Did/Will + S + V(t) ?
-1. What do you love the most?
+1. What do you love most?
-- I love learning English the most.
+- I love learning English most.

 2. Who will pay the bill?
 - My father will pay the bill.